michaelpatrickpurcell/prophecy/README.md

 ### Performing Scenes
 The Players _Perform_ Scenes when they [Tell a Story](#tell-the-story) about the Characters' adventures as they try to enact the plan described in the Outline.
 To Perform a Scene, the Players will:
    1. __Investigate the Scene__ -
-     The Players describe [Objects and Aspects](#objects-and-aspects) that the Characters might encounter in the Scene.
+     The Players describe the Objects and Aspects that the Characters might encounter in the Scene.
    2. __Make a Check__ -
-     The Players identify pairs of [Matching Aspects](#matching-aspects) and make a [Check](#checks) to determine the Outcome of the Scene.
+     The Players identify pairs of Matching Aspects and make a Check to determine the Outcome of the Scene.
    3. __Interpret the Outcome__ -
      The Players describe the Characters' actions in the Scene, how they led to the specified Outcome, and the narrative consequences of that Outcome.

 ### Precursors
 One Scene is a _Precursor_ to another Scene if accomplishing the Objective in the first Scene makes it easier to accomplish the Objective in the second Scene.
-When Players [Write an Outline](#write-an-outline), each new Scene that they Sketch must be a Precursor to another Scene.
-When Players [Tell the Story](#tell-the-story), they must Perform all of a given Scene's Precursors before Performing that Scene.
+When the Players [Write an Outline](#write-an-outline), each new Scene that they Sketch must be a Precursor to another Scene.
+When the Players [Tell the Story](#tell-the-story), they must Perform all of a given Scene's Precursors before Performing that Scene.

 ## Checks
-The players make a _Check_ to determine the _Outcome_ of each [Scene](#scenes).
+The players make a _Check_ to determine the _Outcome_ of each Scene.
 To make a Check, the Players will:
    1. __Assemble a Dice Pool__ -
       A _Dice Pool_ is made up of one or more six-sided dice.
-      One die is added to the Dice Pool for each pair of [Matching Aspects](#matching-aspects) that characters could use to manipulate the scene to their advantage.
+      One die is added to the Dice Pool for each pair of Matching Aspects that characters could use to manipulate the scene to their advantage.
-      In addition, one die is added to the Dice Pool for each of the current Scene's [Precursors](#Precursors) that was resolved successfully.
+      In addition, one die is added to the Dice Pool for each of the current Scene's Precursors that was resolved successfully.
    2. __Roll the Dice__ -
       The dice in the Dice Pool are _Exploding Dice_.
       That is, for every die that yields a value of `6` one additional die is added to the Dice Pool.